SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 The following steps are executed as a part of the solution:

 + Deployment of a Microsoft Azure Storage Account
-+ Creation of a Custom Role for restricting access to the Microsoft Azure Storage Account
++ Using a standard Role or Creation of a Custom Role for restricting access to the Microsoft Azure Storage Account
-+ Assignment of the Custom Role to a Microsoft Azure Active Directory Application
++ Assignment of the defined Role to a Microsoft Azure Active Directory Application

 ## Prerequisites

-For the parameter **"Principal ID of the Azure Active Directory Application"**, run the following command to get the Principal ID.
+### Parameter: Principal ID of the Azure Active Directory Application
+Run the following command to get the Principal ID.
 Replace `name-of-service-principal` with the name of the Azure Active Directory Application that you intend to enable for SAP ILM access to the Microsoft Azure Storage Account.

-**PowerShell:** `(Get-AzADServicePrincipal -DisplayName "name-of-service-principal").Id`

-**Command Line:** `az ad sp list --display-name "name-of-service-principal" --query "[].objectId" --output tsv`
+**PowerShell:** `(Get-AzADServicePrincipal -DisplayName "name-of-service-principal").Id` **Command Line:** `az ad sp list --display-name "name-of-service-principal" --query "[].objectId" --output tsv`

-For the parameter **"Role ID of an existing Role Definition"**, run the following command to get the Role ID for an existing Role Definition.
+### Parameter: Role ID of an existing Role Definition
+Run the following command to get the Role ID for an existing Role Definition.
 Replace `role-name` with the name of existing Role Definition (standard or custom) that you intend to assign to the Service Principal to access the Microsoft Azure Storage Account.

-**PowerShell:** `(Get-AzRoleDefinition -Name "role-name").Id`

-**Command Line:** `az role definition list --name "role-name" --query "[].name" --output tsv`
+**PowerShell:** `(Get-AzRoleDefinition -Name "role-name").Id` **Command Line:** `az role definition list --name "role-name" --query "[].name" --output tsv`

+### Other Parameters
-**Note:** While most of the parameters have a default value, please make sure that you provide a new and unique value for the parameters **"Role name for the new Custom Role Definition"** and **"Name of the Storage Account"**.
+While most of the parameters have a default value, please make sure that you provide a new and unique value for the parameters **"Role name for the new Custom Role Definition"** and **"Name of the Storage Account"**.

 ## Deployment steps